mabthew/telemetry_generator/README.md

 ```

 ## Usage
 The program can be run using `python main.py`.
 It also provides an optional flag -f, after which the user can enter a path to where they want the output file to end up.
+Ex: `python main.py -f output.json`.

 The framework exposes 5 functionalities.

-`create <path> "[contents]"`: creates  a file given an absolute or relative path and optional contents.
+* `create <path> "[content]"`: creates  a file given an absolute or relative path and optional contents.

-`modify <path> "[contents]"`: appends to the end of an existing file or creates a new file with the provided text.
+* `modify <path> "[content]"`: appends to the end of an existing file or creates a new file with the provided text.

-`delete <path>`: deletes a file given an absolute or relative path.
+* `delete <path>`: deletes a file given an absolute or relative path.

-`run <command> [args...]`: executes the provided command and takes in optional arguments.
+* `run <command> [args...]`: executes the provided command and takes in optional arguments.

-`send <address> <port> "[data]"`: establishes a tcp connection with the provided address and port and sends over data (optional).
+* `send <address> <port> "[data]"`: establishes a tcp connection with the provided address and port and sends over data (optional).

 ## Implementation Details

-### Handler Classes
+### Structure

 I used python for this project because I wanted to use an object-oriented language.
 This allowed me to create a generic abstract superclass that all my other classes inherit from.
 With this constructor of this class, I initialize any variables shared across all of its subclasses.
-I also utilized an abstract method for logging so that all subclasses were forced to implement the method to fulfill their individual requirements.
-The superclass also has a method `getProcessInfo()` that is utilized the same by all subclasses.
+I utilized an abstract method for logging so that all subclasses were forced to implement the method to fulfill their individual requirements.
+The superclass also has a method `getProcessInfo()` that is utilized the same by all subclasses to get process related information for logging purposes.

-This class structure allows for the code to easily be extended in the future to handle other types of activity generation and logging.
-One could simply create a new class that inherits the class I mentioned above, implement the `log()` function, and add whatever other type of activity they please.
+This class structure allows for the program to easily be extended in the future to handle other types of activity generation and logging.
+One could simply create a new class that inherits the class mentioned above, implement the `log()` function, and add the logic to perform the desired activity.

 ### Logger